pavitrakumar78/-BD-HadoopStuff/HadoopSetup.md

 bin/hadoop dfs -mkdir input
 bin/hadoop dfs -put weather_data input
 ```
-If you get errors after executing the put command, wait for sometime and remove it and again after a few seconds try executing the same command
+If you get errors after executing the put command, wait for sometime and remove it and again after a few seconds try executing the same command.
-To remove weather_data from input
+To remove weather_data from input:
 ```
 bin/hadoop dfs -rm input/weather_data input
 ```